 Any contract for fire protection entered into by the governing bodies of municipalities shall expressly stipulate the terms and conditions upon and in compliance with which each party thereof is to cooperate in furnishing, maintaining, and operating fire equipment for outside aid or mutual aid or making payment for such service.
 Governing bodies may contract to supply fire protection to owners of any individual properties.
-Laws 1977, c.
-256, § 29-106, eff.
-July 1, 1978.

-§29-107 - Firefighters Working Outside Limits - Compensation - Pension Fund
+§11-29-107.
+Firefighters working outside limits - Compensation - Pension fund.

-All municipal firefighters, full paid or volunteer, attending and serving at fires or doing fire prevention work or rescue, resuscitation, first aid, inspection or any other official work outside the corporate limits of a municipality as provided in Sections 11-29-105 through 11-29-108 of this title shall be considered as serving in their regular line of duty as full as if they were serving within the corporate limits of their own municipality; but fuel paid firefighters shall receive no additional compensation, and volunteer firefighters shall receive only such compensation as may be provided for by ordinance or resolution for such cases.
+All municipal firefighters, full paid or volunteer, attending and serving at fires or doing fire prevention work or rescue, resuscitation, first aid, inspection or any other official work outside the corporate limits of a municipality as provided in Sections 29-105 through 29-108 of this title shall be considered as serving in their regular line of duty as full as if they were serving within the corporate limits of their own municipality; but fuel paid firefighters shall receive no additional compensation, and volunteer firefighters shall receive only such compensation as may be provided for by ordinance or resolution for such cases.
 All such firefighters shall be entitled to all the benefits of any pension fund, firemen's relief and pension fund in the same manner as if the fire fighting or fire prevention work or rescue, resuscitation, first aid, inspection or any other official work has been within the corporate limits of the municipality.